jochenruland/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project
 A Flask Webapp including a supervised machine learning pipeline to classify disaster messages into 36 categories like water, food, aid, etc.

+Usually thousands of messages from different sources like Email, SMS, Twitter Feeds, etc. will reach people or organizations trying to help while time is the most crucial resource.
+In this case this application intends support these people and organizations by analyzing and automatically classifying the incoming messages and thus being able in a better way to allocate scarce resources.

 The project consists of 3 main pillars:
 1. The file `process_data.py` contains an ETL Pipeline to extract the data from 2 csv files, transform the data to one dataframe and load the result into a SQLite database file.